Jon Morgan

 Does My California LLC Need To File Form 3536 (Estimated Fee For LLCs)?

-Your California LLC will need to file form 3536 if your LLCs make more than $250,000 in annual gross receipts.
+Your California LLC will need to file Form 3536 if your LLCs make more than $250,000 in annual gross receipts.
 This form is used to estimate and pay the annual LLC tax.
 This form is due by the “15th day of the 6th month” after your LLC is approved.

-After the first due date, any future Estimated Fee due date is June 15 each tax year.
+After the first due date, any future Estimated Fee due date is June 15 of each tax year.

 The Franchise Tax Board (FTB) recommends filing and paying this form as soon as possible because: